 Some drivers might pick to park under a tree.
 Trees are also good choices since they can provide protection from the sun to some degree, however, we recommend that you avoid this.
 Even a bit heavier branch, if it falls on your already cracked windshield, can to serious and irreparable damage to it.

 Assuming that your AC can’t do further damage to your windshield, could be a pretty expensive mistake.
 When you put an ice cube into tepid water, it will crack.
 Auto glass reacts the same way to drastic temperature fluctuations.

 When the windshield is hot and you turn the AC all the way up, the existing crack could expand further.
 This is because the hot glass rapidly contracts as a reaction to sudden temperature change.
 So until you fully repair your windshield, adjust the AC in your car slowly.

 We’ve all heard about the three-second rule.
 It is mostly related to driving safety, because it provides enough space between your vehicle and the vehicle in front of you so you can stop safely in case the one in front suddenly hits the brakes.
 Furthermore, the three-second rule is also good to protect your windshield.

 When you’re too close to the vehicle in front, the dirt, debris, pebbles that the vehicle kicks back with its tires can hit your windshield and damage it.
 It can be extremely dangerous when you have an intact windshield and even more so when you have a cracked one.

 In addition to keeping a safe distance while driving, you should also practice extra caution when closing car doors.
-Slamming them forcefully generates vibrations which can enlarge that crack.
+Slamming them forcefully generates vibrations that can enlarge that crack.
 The same goes for driving too fast.
-You may not notice a pot hole somewhere on the road and that can also create an even bigger crack.
+You may not notice a pothole somewhere on the road and that can also create an even bigger crack.
 It’s best to take it easy and drive carefully until you visit an auto glass repair shop.